Report on the designation of the Tuvaijuittuq Marine Protected Area

 DFO met with the Beaufort Sea Partnership Regional Coordinating Committee again in March 2019 to provide updates on the Tuvaijuittuq MPA proposal and associated policy intent.
 Participants in the meeting included the Inuvialuit Regional Corporation, the Inuvialuit Game Council, the Fisheries Joint Management Committee, the PCA, Crown-Indigenous Relations and Northern Affairs Canada, the Government of the Northwest Territories, the Yukon government, Environment and Climate Change Canada, Natural Resources Canada, and Transport Canada.
 There were no comments or questions.

 In April 2019, in light of recent negotiations between the Government of Canada, the Government of the Northwest Territories, the Yukon government, and the Inuvialuit Regional Corporation on future offshore oil and gas activity in the Beaufort Sea, the Government of the Northwest Territories expressed concerns with the boundary of the study area within the Canada–Nunavut–Qikiqtani Inuit Association MOU on protecting Tuvaijuittuq.
-While the Government of Canada has the authority under the Oceans Act to designate a marine protected area in any area of the sea that forms part of the internal waters of Canada, the territorial sea of Canada, or the exclusive economic zone of Canada, the proposed boundary of the Tuvaijuittuq MPA was modified to remove the area that caused concern, in the spirit of collaboration.
+The proposed boundary of the Tuvaijuittuq MPA was modified to remove the area that caused concern, in the spirit of collaboration.

 Other federal departments and agencies